Dunagiri – Mystical, Rustic , Charming & Energizing

 Tucked deep in the Kumaon – Dunagiri is a small hamlet far far away.
 Its picture perfect – and thankfully not exploited by Tourism.
 It took me 3 1/2 hrs to reach Dunagiri from Binsar.
 (Dunagiri to Kathgodam is 4 1/2 – 5 hr drive 125 km).
 The roads are winding , empty, with great panoramic views.
 Its lonely and nice.

-If I recollect right I first heard about Dunagiri from the book “Apprentice to a Himalayan Master” by Sri M and later in “Autobiography of a Yogi” By Paramhans Yogananda.
+I first heard about Dunagiri in the book “Apprentice to a Himalayan Master” by Sri M and later in “Autobiography of a Yogi” By Paramhans Yogananda.
 For some strange reason the name stuck and I have been interested in visiting.

 This is where Mahaavatar Babaji had initiated Lahiri Mahasaya to Kriya Yoga almost 150 years back.
-And a lot of Babaji followers came to Dunagiri to visit the caves.
+And a lot of Babaji followers came to Dunagiri to visit the caves where the initiation happened.

 But there is more to Dunagiri than the Babaji Caves.
 There is a lot of Mythology associated with the place.
 According to the local tradition the town has been regularly visited by sages who established their ashrams here in the midst of nature.
 The Ashram of Garg Muni (Brother of Dronacharya) was at Dunagiri.
 After his samadhi he became an underground river “Gagas” which is the source of many rivers in that area.
 Dronacharya is also supposed to have meditated for many years here.